pestras/validall/README.md

 ### $nor: _v1.*_

-Returns true when no operator in the list is passed.
+Returns true if no operator in the list passed.

 ```js
 let isValid = Validall(user, {